 Both of the chargers get you the satisfactory charging speeds of Level 2 chargers.
 Chargepoint says the Home Flex can get you up to 37 miles of range per hour of charge, while Enel X says the Juicebox 40 will add 12 to 60 miles of driving range per hour of charge.
 From our experiences, it depends on the type of EV you are charging and its acceptance rate.

-If you have more than one EV in the household, the Enel X Juicebox may be the better choice since it offers share load capabilities for two or more chargers on one circuit.
-With the Chargepoint, each station will require its own dedicated circuit.
+If there are multiple electric vehicles in your household, the Enel X Juicebox is the preferable option.
+It provides the ability to share load between two or more chargers on a single circuit.
+Conversely, with the Chargepoint, each station necessitates its own dedicated circuit.

 Both the Enel X app, JuicePass, and the Chargepoint app allow you to set a schedule so you charge when your electricity rates are lowest, set reminders, and track usage.
 Both apps allow you to manage charging at public and private charging stations within their networks.
 The apps are both simple and easy to use.

-Whichever home EV charger you choose, you will be in a much better situation than before relying on a Level 1 charger or public charging stations.
+No matter which home EV charger you opt for, you’ll find yourself in a far superior position compared to relying on a Level 1 charger or public charging stations.